configcat/docs/website/docs/advanced/proxy.md

 ## Monitoring

-This section will go through the ConfigCat Proxy's monitoring possibilities.
+This section will go through the monitoring possibilities.

 ### Status

-The Proxy provides status (health check) information about the underlying components on the following endpoint:
+The Proxy provides health status information about its components on the following endpoint:

 <details open>
   <summary><span className="endpoint"><span className="http-method green">GET</span><span className="http-method gray">OPTIONS</span>/status</span></summary>

 The Proxy regularly checks whether the underlying SDKs can communicate with their configured source and with the cache.
 This endpoint returns the actual state of these checks.

-If everything is operational, each `status` node will show the value `healthy`.
+If everything is operational, each `status` node shows the value `healthy`.
 If an SDK could not connect to its source, it'll put an error to its `records` collection.
 If a component's last two records are errors, its `status` will switch to `degraded`.
 If a component becomes operational again it'll put an `[ok]` to the `records` and will switch to `healthy` again.